MicrosoftDocs/azure-docs/articles/sql-database/sql-database-designing-cloud-solutions-for-disaster-recovery.md

 ---
 # Designing highly available services using Azure SQL Database

-When building and deploying highly available services on Azure SQL Database you must use [Failover groups and active geo-replication](sql-database-geo-replication-overview.md).
-It provides resilience to regional failures and catastrophic outages and enables fast recovery using the failover to the secondary databases.
-This article focusses on common application patterns and discusses the benefits and trade-offs of each option depending on the application deployment requirements, the service level agreement you are targeting, traffic latency, and costs.
+When building and deploying highly available services on Azure SQL Database, you use [failover groups and active geo-replication](sql-database-geo-replication-overview.md) to provide resilience to regional failures and catastrophic outages and enable fast recovery to the secondary databases.
+This article focuses on common application patterns and discusses the benefits and trade-offs of each option depending on the application deployment requirements, the service level agreement you are targeting, traffic latency, and costs.
 For information about active geo-replication with Elastic Pools, see [Elastic Pool disaster recovery strategies](sql-database-disaster-recovery-strategies-for-applications-with-elastic-pool.md).

 ## Design pattern 1: Active-passive deployment for cloud disaster recovery with a co-located database
 This option is best suited for applications with the following characteristics: